Declaration on accessibility

 This website is partially compliant with conformance level AA of the “Web Content Accessibility Guidelines Web – WCAG 2.2” or with the applicable European standard due to the following incompatibilities and exceptions.

-Problem: Not all non-text content (e.g. images, graphics, controls) has suitable alternative texts that describe its purpose or content in an understandable way.
+Problem: Not all non-text content (e.g., images, graphics, controls) has appropriate alternative text that clearly describes its purpose or content.
 This can lead to a loss of information, particularly for screen reader users.

 Planned implementation: 2025/2026

-Success criterion 1.2.1 Meaningful text alternatives for audio-only/video-only (A)
+Success Criterion 1.2.1 Meaningful text alternatives for audio-only and video-only content (A)

 Planned implementation: 2025/2026

-Problem: The HTML structure and semantic markup of content is not implemented correctly across the board.
-This can impair the use of assistive technologies.
+Problem: The HTML structure and semantic markup of the content are not consistently implemented correctly.
+This may interfere with the use of assistive technologies.

 Solution: We correct incorrect semantics.